 – Recognition & accountability.

-organizations can struggle inspite of sophisticated sales strategies, efficient sales processes and clever sales managers.
-That is because ‘culture eats strategy and just about anything else’ – it can curtail the success of a sales team.
+organizations can struggle inspite of sophisticated strategies, efficient processes and clever managers.
+That is because ‘culture eats strategy and just about anything else’ – it can curtail the success of a team.
 So, while managers worry about strategy, process and skills that is not enough.
-They need to pay more attention to the health and culture of the sales organization.
+They need to pay more attention to the health and culture of the organization.

-Using our SellerNAV methodology we help sales teams to optimize their performance and unlock hidden sales potential.
-That includes addressing the issue of organizational health for sales teams.
+Using our SellerNAV methodology we help teams to optimize their performance and unlock hidden potential.
+That includes addressing the issue of organizational health for teams.

 Want to find out more about Organizational Health – click here to buy a copy of ‘The Advantage’ by Patrick Lenconi